hzdr-MedImaging/LyROI/README.md

 > Working within a dedicated virtual environment (`venv` or `conda`) is highly recommended.
 >
 > The exact instructions below are written for Linux operating system.
 > You may need to adjust them slightly for setup in Windows.
+>
+> It is also possible to use a regular installer on Windows.
+You can find the executable in the [latest release](https://github.com/hzdr-MedImaging/LyROI/releases/latest) (still in beta, please report on any problems).

 > **Requirements**
 > - `python` (>= 3.9)